 The main objective of the Health Research Programme of the German Federal Government is to fight widespread diseases more effectively.
 The Federal Ministry of Education and Research (BMBF) is paving the way by establishing German Centres for Health Research.
 The Centres are set up as long-term partnerships between universities/university clinics and scientific research institutions on an equal basis.

-The German Centres for Health Research shall bundle existing expertise and thus make a significant contribution to closing knowledge gaps and improving the prevention, diagnosis and treatment of these diseases.
-The research policy objective is the close collaboration of basic research with clinical research – always oriented on patient needs and indications.
-The close ties and the associated expansion of existing research structures will enable translational research and thus a faster transfer of research findings into clinical practice.
+The German Centers for Health Research combine existing competencies and thus make a significant contribution to closing knowledge gaps and improving prevention, diagnosis and therapy of the addressed diseases.
+The goal of the research policy is a close cooperation of basic research with clinical research, which is geared to the needs of the patients.
+Close networking and the related expansion of existing research structures enable a faster transfer of research results into clinical practice (which is called translation).

-The strategic collaboration of leading scientists in the German Centres for Health Research shall sustainably strengthen Germany as a science location in the international competition, clearly increasing its attractiveness for young researchers in Germany and abroad.
+The strategic cooperation of the leading scientists in the German Centres for Health Research strengthens Germany's position as a centre of science and research in the face of international competition and significantly increases its attractiveness for young scientists at home and abroad.

 The six German Centres for Health Research work closely together to exchange experiences and use synergies of co-operation.